nacular/doodle-tutorials/docs/photos.md

 }
 ```

+?> Normally this would just be your `main` function.
+But `main` would prevent the app from being used as a library.
+Which
+is what happens to allow both an embedded (in the docs) and full-screen version.

 The `application` function launches apps.
 It takes a list of modules, and a lambda that builds the
 app.
 This lambda is within a Kodein injection context, which means we can inject dependencies into our app via
 `instance`, `provider`, etc.